Demand Generation Strategy: The Complete B2B Playbook [2026]

 What are the most effective demand generation channels for B2B?

-The most effective channels depend on your buyer persona and market, but for most B2B technology companies, the highest-ROI channels are content marketing and SEO (highest long-term compound returns), founder-led thought leadership on LinkedIn (highest trust-building per pound), paid search (highest intent demand capture), and events (highest quality pipeline per interaction).
-The key is matching channels to your buyer's behaviour rather than copying what competitors are doing.
-A channel that works brilliantly for one company may be irrelevant for another if the buyers behave differently.
+The most effective channels depend on your buyer persona and market.
+For most B2B technology companies, the highest-ROI channels are content marketing and SEO (best long-term compound returns), founder-led thought leadership on LinkedIn (best trust-building per pound), paid search (best high-intent capture), and events (highest-quality pipeline per interaction).
+Match channels to your buyer's behaviour rather than copying competitors — a channel that works brilliantly for one company may be irrelevant for another.

 How do you measure demand generation success?